-Joy and frustration and fascination, and with no room for more, we left Thailand for one of our favorite places of all, at home with family and friends, to regroup- and mainly, re-pack!
-Gladly, we came for the company, not the weather, (it shock froze us with a 30°C temperature drop….)
+Joy and frustration and fascination, and with no room for more, we left Thailand for one of our favorite places of all, home to family and friends, to regroup- and mainly, re-pack!
+Gladly, we came for the company, not the weather, (Switzerland shock froze us with a 30°C temperature drop….)

 Leaving it all behind was, as always, a grateful but wistful moment